14 – 37 AD

 Tiberius, quoted in Tacitus,

 Tiberius was almost an unwilling ruler who found himself as Emperor due largely, if not entirely, to the political intrigues of his mother Livia who dreamed of a Claudian dynasty.
-Tiberius was therefore difficult to understand not merely for historians, but also by his contemporaries, particularly those in the Senate.
+Tiberius was, therefore, difficult to understand not merely for historians, but also by his contemporaries, particularly those in the Senate.
 It was little wonder that he had no patience with the flattering politicians of Rome.

 Tiberius’ sense of fairness and upstanding character and devotion to his duty was clear during his early reign.
 He began well in terms of justice and power, for despite his arguments with the Senate, he treated his position with respect and refused to allow any case of treason to go unheard by himself personally.
 When one man was charged with impiety against the gods, Tiberius replied that the gods must defend their own good name.

 As Emperor, Tiberius proved faithful to his deified predecessor, declaring that the acts of Augustus were law.
 He certainly furthered the authority and the supremacy of the imperial house, but only after it became painfully clear that the Senate was incapable of wielding any true privileges or rights given to it.
-Corruption and political jealousy was still present within the Senate, which only served to make Tiberius suspicious.
+Corruption and political jealousy were still present within the Senate, which only served to make Tiberius suspicious.

 Despite his later reputation for perversion, Tiberius sought to curb not merely corruption but also the declining morals of Roman society.
 He passed a law forbidding the payment of prostitutes with coinage portraying the image of the Emperor.
 While this may have been a clever attempt at eliminating prostitution, it only served to illustrate man’s ingenuity.
 Tokens had become more widely used for a variety of events and games during this period in Roman history.
 The brothels simply issued tokens of their own depicting a variety of sexual acts, which the patron would purchase and in turn give to the prostitute as payment thereby circumventing the authority of Tiberius.